-Safe and secure storage of ammonium nitrate is critical due to the amount of product stored and the numerous safety and security risks that may be presented.
-The following guide provides additional explanation and resources to assist in compliance with the Code of Practice.
+Secure storage of CAN is critical due to the amount of product stored and the security risks that may be presented.
+The following guide provides additional explanation and resources to assist in compliance with the CAN Security Code of Practice.